ubccapico/bulk_announcement_creator/README.md

 3. Install all the dependencies using pip (first time use only).
 Use the command **pip install -r requirements.txt** through the command shell in the directory of your cloned git repo.

-4. Open the format_example.csv to see how you need to format your CSV or Excel file to work with the script (file to be read by script must be in same directory as script).
-Each column is formatted in a specific fashion:
+4. Open the *format_example.csv* to see how you need to format your CSV or Excel file to work with the script (file to be read by script must be in same directory as script).
+Each column is formatted in a specific fashion (column names have to be same as in *format_example.csv*):
     1. date(m/d/y) must be in mm/dd/yyyy format (e.g. 11/21/2018)
     2. message is written in HTML
     3. title is plain text